NiklasGollenstede/nixos-installer/README.md

 # Work In Progress Nix(OS) Library

-Whenever I have a Nix function, NixOS Module, nixpkgs package/overlay, related bash script, or combination of those that I need in more than one project, I first put it here so that it can be shared between them.
+The idea of this repo / flake is that whenever I have a Nix function, NixOS Module, nixpkgs package/overlay, related bash script, or combination of those that I need in more than one project, I first put it here so that it can be shared between them.

 Eventually I may decide to move parts of this into their own flake repository, but as long as they live here, APIs are not necessarily stable.